 How about you?

-Have a favorite SSD or USB 3.0 drive that we didn’t mention?
+Do you have a favorite SSD or USB 3.0 hard drive that we didn’t mention?
 Let us know your favorites in the comments!

 Joel Simser is a creative writer, entrepreneur, and all around video maestro.
 He’s produced original music for commercials and television, lent his voice to various promos and presentations, and edited thousands of non-award winning videos (including a few actual award shows).

 As founder of AwesomeContentCreator.com, he authors in-depth guides that teach fellow content creators ways to grow and develop in their industries.